Kingsborough, Queensland

 Kingsborough is a small historic mining town in the locality of Thornborough in the Shire of Mareeba, Queensland, Australia.
 It was part of the Hodgkinson Minerals Area.

 History

 Kingston Post Office opened around 1876, was renamed Kingsborough in 1877 and closed in 1924.

+The first hotel was opened by James McGroarty in 1876 and others soon followed.

 A Roman Catholic chapel opened in 1878.

 The Town of Kingsborough appears on a 1880 survey plan.

 Kingsborough State School opened circa 1882 and closed in 1924.

 Heritage listings

 Kingsborough has a number of heritage-listed sites, including: